suco-gt/Workshop-GPUFundamentals/setup/README.md

 At this point, you've successfully logged into the cluster.

-## Open a GPU Node
+## Log Onto a GPU Node

-Once you've logged onto the cluster, run the following command to verify that you're able to open a GPU node.
-Note that finding an available node may not be possible, so the process may take a while.
+Once you've logged onto the cluster, run the following command to verify that you're able to log into a GPU node.
+Note that finding an available node may not be immediately possible, so the process may take a while.

 ```
 salloc --nodes=1 --ntasks-per-node=1 -G1 --time=0:15:00